PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 - `productId`: Product ID (integer)
 - `variantProductId`: Variant Product ID (integer)

+**Behavior:** Removes only the direct relationship between the two specified products.
+Other variant relationships remain intact.

 **Example:**
+If products A, B, and C are all linked as variants (A↔B, A↔C, B↔C), removing the relationship between A and B will only remove A↔B, leaving A↔C and B↔C intact.

 ```bash
 curl -X DELETE https://pixelpim.onrender.com/products/variants/433/432 \
   -H "Authorization: Bearer YOUR_JWT_TOKEN_HERE"